Maker of the Optical Design Software OpTaliX

 ZOOM and multiconfiguration Systems (unlimited number of positions, all lens parameter can be zoomed)

-CAM calculation
+CAM calculation for zoomed systems

 Integrated thin film multilayer analysis and optimization